punchplatform/kooker/README.md

 > :warning: In case of docker issue on linux try running: `docker system prune && systemctl restart docker.service` then replay the make start command.

-If you have issues, refer to the {% troubleshooting TROUBLESHOOTING.md %}.
+If you have issues, refer to the [troubleshooting](TROUBLESHOOTING.md).

 ## Launch A Punchline